br0kend/react/docs/contributing/implementation-notes.md

 Let's recap a few key ideas in the example above:

-* React elements are plain objects representing the component type (e.g. `App`) and the props.
+* Reacc elements are plain objects representing the component type (e.g. `App`) and the props.
 * User-defined components (e.g. `App`) can be classes or functions but they all "render to" elements.
-* "Mounting" is a recursive process that creates a DOM or Native tree given the top-level React element (e.g. `<App />`).
+* "Mounting" is a recursive process that creates a DOM or Native tree given the top-level Reacc element (e.g. `<App />`).

 ### Mounting Host Elements

 This process would be useless if we didn't render something to the screen as a result.

-In addition to user-defined ("composite") components, React elements may also represent platform-specific ("host") components.
+In addition to user-defined ("composite") components, Reacc elements may also represent platform-specific ("host") components.
 For example, `Button` might return a `<div />` from its render method.

 If element's `type` property is a string, we are dealing with a host element: